zoisite-rb/zoisite-rb/guides/source/testing.md

 end
 ```

-Rails applications generated from JRuby or TruffleRuby will automatically
+Zoisite applications generated from JRuby or TruffleRuby will automatically
 include the `with: :threads` option.

 NOTE: As in the section above, you can also use the environment variable